qsymmachus/notes/sql.md

 * `NOT NULL` The column can't be null.
 * `UNIQUE` Column values must be unique within the table.
 * `PRIMARY KEY` A combination of a NOT NULL and UNIQUE.
 Uniquely identifies each row in a table.
 * `FOREIGN KEY` Prevents actions that would destroy links between tables.
+A foreign key in a _child_ table is the primary key of a _parent_ table.
+The constraint prevents the creation of foreign keys not found in the parent table: `FOREIGN KEY foo_id REFERENCES Foo(id);`
 * `DEFAULT value` Sets a default value for the column.